Homaro Cantu: Reputation and legacy

 Cantu was described as a "celebrity chef" and his restaurants as "internationally renowned".
 In the 2013 guide, Fodor's described him as "a cult figure".
 He was considered more experimental than even other molecular gastronomers, challenging preconceived notions of what could be considered "food."
 Fellow chefs compared Cantu to Salvador Dalí or Willy Wonka; The New York Times called him the Buck Rogers of cuisine "blazing a trail to a space-age culinary frontier."
 A 2005 Fast Company article described Moto as "a temple for science-based gastronomy" and Cantu as "the classic mad scientist, a Stephen Hawking acolyte with a basement filled with gadgets, robots, and gazillions of inventions aching for just a little bit more time and attention."
 New York based chef Wylie Dufresne described Cantu as "an inventor who accidentally ended up as a chef and [was] returning to being an inventor".
 The host of Iron Chef described Cantu as the most "wildly original" contestant in the show's history.
 Food & Wine said his "gonzo innovations place[d] him among the shock troops of American cuisine".

 Farina said Cantu had created a "very inspirational environment" at Moto to which he would "always stay connected".
 A Washington Post obituary said that Cantu had "turned cooking into alchemy through his playful and surprising brand of molecular gastronomy".
 Elliot said he hoped Cantu would be remembered for his vision to end hunger, saying "no other chef anywhere is thinking about those same kind of things."

 Berrista and Moto remained closed for several days in honor of Cantu's memory.
 Moto reopened on April 18 with a special "celebration of (Cantu's) life" menu featuring contributions by 10–20 former Moto employees.
 Farina commented "The last thing he would want was for us not to be in the kitchen cooking ...
 We're going to continue to do what he taught us and what he would want."
 Although he still plans to leave Moto to start his own restaurant, Farina said he would continue to help out at Moto beyond his planned last day.
 Moto returned to its regular menu on April 21.

+Following his death in 2015, Director/Producer Brett A. Schwartz of StoryScreen directed and produced a feature-length documentary film called Insatiable: The Homaro Cantu Story (2016).
+Insatiable had its world premiere at SXSW in March 2016.
+The film includes many scenes shot inside Moto and iNG.

 In January 2016, Cantu's widow Katie McGowan announced the sale of Moto to the Alinea Group.
 McGowan, who inherited Moto after her husband's death, said that the sale was a "bittersweet decision" that came "after deep reflection of the lasting impact" her late husband Cantu had made with his innovative restaurant.